How to register a domain name and get web hosting

 4. Choose your plan

 To get a free domain for the first year, choose one of these Premium plans – Mini, Standard or Profi.
-Each plan offers several advanced features and also differing amounts of available storage and bandwidth, which are part of your hosting.
+Each plan offers several advanced features with differing amounts of available storage and bandwidth, which are part of your website hosting.
+Don’t forget, you can get free domain registration for the first year if you sign up for one of Webnode’s Premium plans.

 5. Fill in your contact details